 How to improve building ventilation?

 If there is no CO2 meter, the Ventilation Task Force recommends that a maximum of four people per square meter of open windows be placed in the same room (Like this is almost possible).
-According to the Task Force’s guidelines, a CO2 concentration of less than 900 ppm is considered an acceptable value in order to limit the spread of the virus by aerosol.
+According to the Task Force’s guidelines, a CO2 concentration of less than 900 ppm is considered an acceptable value to limit the spread of the virus by aerosol.